The write path is your architecture

 return post

-It is also a latency trap.
-The user waits for the database, cache, search, notifications, analytics, and every network hop behind those calls.
+It also adds latency.
+The user waits for the database, the cache, search, notifications, analytics, and every network hop hiding behind those calls.

 - The post insert succeeds.